-Economists in the Macroeconomic and Monetary Studies Function conduct scholarly research on topics in macroeconomics and monetary policy for publication in academic journals and Bank periodicals.
-They also provide rigorous analysis of current national economic, fiscal, and monetary conditions as well as advise senior Bank management on monetary policy.
+Economists in the Macroeconomic and Monetary Studies Function conduct scholarly research on macroeconomics and monetary economics for publication in academic journals.
+They also provide rigorous analysis of current economic, fiscal, and monetary conditions and advise senior Bank management on monetary policy.